 As an investor and advisor to many Eugene commercial property investors, I attempt to mitigate risk and exposure to the market or things that can affect cash flow or property values.
-One factor that can make a big difference is the impact of interest rates and having the right type of debt in place when rates start to rise.
+One factor that can make a big difference on you commercial property investments is the impact of interest rates and having the right type of debt in place when rates start to rise.
 This article points out several good tips, including having adequate cash reserves:

 For an investor, interest rates are one of the main financial elements that can make or break the beauty of a deal.
 The fact is that it is almost impossible to predict what interest rates are going to do.